al1kss/unit3_project/README.md

 My project utilizes separate SQLite databases to logically partition different types of data:

 #### User Authentication (login.sql):
-The 'user' table stores user credentials and role information.
+The `user` table stores user credentials and role information.
 This table enforces uniqueness for usernames and emails while using role-based access to distinguish between regular users and administrators.
 For example:
 ```.py
 CREATE TABLE IF NOT EXISTS user(
     id INTEGER PRIMARY KEY AUTOINCREMENT,